VanLoo-lab/ascat/README.md

 - New set of instructions, as part of the main `ascat.prepareHTS` function, to derive logR and BAF from high-throughput sequencing (HTS) data.
 Briefly, [alleleCounter](https://github.com/cancerit/alleleCount) is used to get allele counts at specific loci on a pair of tumour/normal (either BAM or CRAM files).
 This information is then converted into logR and BAF values, based on a similar method than in the [Battenberg package](https://github.com/Wedge-lab/battenberg).
 Although this method allows running ASCAT on different HTS data:
   - **WES**: we recommend providing a BED file covering sequenced regions of the genome.
   - **WGS**: we recommend running [Battenberg](https://github.com/Wedge-lab/battenberg) for accurate clonal and subclonal allele-specific copy-number alteration calling.
 However, ASCAT can still be used to get a fast purity/ploidy fit (~30 minutes with 12 CPUs from BAMs to CNA profiles).
 To this end, we provide a set of files that can be used (see *[ReferenceFiles/WGS](ReferenceFiles/WGS)*).
   - **Targeted sequencing**: a bespoke function, `ascat.prepareTargetedSeq` has been implemented.
 Such a function must be run on a batch of normals (no tumours) and will identify high-quality SNPs to investigate.
 Then, `ascat.prepareHTS` can be used on selected SNPs to process tumour/normal pairs.
-Because of sparse datapoints, we recommend using `penalty=25` when running `ascat.aspcf`.
+Because of sparse datapoints, we recommend using `penalty=25` when running `ascat.aspcf`. `ascat.prepareTargetedSeq` was further fine-tuned in the v3.1.1 release and now uses a probabilistic method to infer genotypes (hom/het/noisy) based on counts (instead of fixed VAF in v3.1.0).
   - **For HTS data (WGS, WES and targeted sequencing), gamma must be set to 1 in `ascat.runASCAT`.**
 - A new function to collect metrics of interest has been added: `ascat.metrics`.
 - Boundaries can be defined for purity and ploidy (min & max) when running `ascat.runAscat` (arguments: `min_purity`/`max_purity` and `min_ploidy`/`max_ploidy`).